 My Personal AI Advisors in Action: Examples

-- My “Warrior Program” AI coach knows my workout objectives from Greg O’Gallagher’s Warrior program and my calorie/macronutrients targets.
+- My “Warrior Program” coach knows my workout objectives from Greg O’Gallagher’s Warrior program and my calorie/macronutrients targets.
 It logs calories and estimate macros from a simple food picture (farewell, Yazio!).
-It suggests dinner options based on what I’ve already eaten and helps me keep within target.
-When I’m abroad, I can paste in a menu in local language and it translates it, filters out foods I dislike (no cucumbers, please!), and suggests dishes that fit the Warrior plan.
+It suggests dinner options based on what I’ve eaten and helps me keep within target.
+When I’m abroad, I can paste a menu in local language and it translates it, filters out foods I dislike (no cucumbers, please!), and suggests dishes that fit the Warrior plan.
 It’s like having a ultra-patient polyglot nutritionist who knows my training goals— and is available 24/7.

 I came across this idea in Tiago Forte’s “Master Prompt” series: building a single document that contains curated information about your goals, constraints, and preferences.
-Think of it as your AI’s reference manual—it condenses the most important information the AI needs to know about you, all in one place.
+Think of it as your AI’s reference manual: it condenses the most important information the AI needs to know about you, all in one place.
 It might include:

 - Your goals and priorities